-AIN is most often caused by drug therapy (70% to 75% of cases), with antibiotics such as penicillins, cephalosporins, rifampin, sulfonamides, and ciprofloxacin accounting for about 30% to 49% of drug-induced cases.
-The most common class of medications causing AIN are NSAIDS.
+Allergic interstitial nephritis is most often caused by drug therapy (70% to 75% of cases), with antibiotics such as penicillins, cephalosporins, rifampin, sulfonamides, and ciprofloxacin accounting for about 30% to 49% of drug-induced cases.
+The most common class of medication class causing AIN is NSAIDs.
 Other commonly implicated drugs include indinavir, proton pump inhibitors (particularly lansoprazole and omeprazole), allopurinol, 5-aminosalicylates, diuretics, and cimetidine.
 Numerous case reports in the literature regarding other medication culprits demonstrate the need for ongoing consideration of AIN as a potential cause of worsening renal function after initiation of drug therapy.
-Polypharmacy, particularly in the elderly population, has made the identification of the causative agent challenging in many cases.
+Polypharmacy, particularly in the elderly population, has identified the causative agent challenging in many cases.

-The frequency of AIN is likely underestimated, as the diagnosis can only be definitively confirmed with biopsy evaluation.
-Renal biopsies are often deferred as a clinical suspicion often guides therapy.
-In addition, older adults subject to polypharmacy are more likely to develop AIN but may not be considered good candidates for a renal biopsy.
+The frequency of allergic interstitial nephritis is likely underestimated, as the diagnosis can only be definitively confirmed with biopsy evaluation.
+Renal biopsies are often deferred as a clinical suspicion that often guides therapy.
+Additionally, older adults subject to polypharmacy are more likely to develop AIN but may not be considered good candidates for a renal biopsy.
 Given the lack of strong evidence to pursue immunosuppressant therapy, it is often the case that a biopsy would not change the treatment plan beyond discontinuing the likely offending agent.
 When evaluating renal biopsies performed for acute kidney injury, interstitial nephritis was noted in 13% to 18% of cases.

-AIN can be definitively diagnosed by renal biopsy.
-Light microscopic evaluation typically reveals interstitial infiltrate with T-lymphocytes and monocytes, and possibly eosinophils, neutrophils, and plasma cells.
+Allergic interstitial nephritis can be definitively diagnosed by renal biopsy.
+Light microscopic evaluation typically reveals interstitial infiltrates with T-lymphocytes and monocytes, and possibly eosinophils, neutrophils, and plasma cells.
 Tubulitis, with inflammatory infiltration of the tubular basement membrane, often is noted.
 Prolonged exposure to an offending drug may result in interstitial fibrosis and tubular atrophy, which portends a worse prognosis.

-Patients with AIN may present with the classic triad of rash, fever, and eosinophilia (in 10% of cases), but often present with mild worsening of renal function, prompting further investigation.
-Initial workup of the suspected condition should include a thorough history and physical examination with particular attention to over-the-counter medications such as NSAIDs and any recently introduced medications.
+Patients with allergic interstitial nephritis may present with the classic triad of rash, fever, and eosinophilia (in 10% of cases), but often present with mild worsening of renal function, prompting further investigation.
+The initial workup of the suspected condition should include a thorough history and physical examination with particular attention to over-the-counter medications such as NSAIDs and any recently introduced medications.
 The physical exam is only positive for rash, fever, and eosinophilia in 15%, 27%, and 23% of cases, respectively.
 AIN may occur as quickly as three days to several months after exposure to a drug.
-An earlier presentation is typically associated with the repeated exposure to offending drugs.
+An earlier presentation is typically associated with repeated exposure to offending drugs.

-There have been small case series evaluating mycophenolate mofetil and cyclosporine as options for therapy in glucocorticoid-dependent and resistant patients.
+There have been small case series evaluating mycophenolate mofetil and cyclosporine as therapy options in glucocorticoid-dependent and resistant patients.
 Further study will need to be performed before this approach can be recommended.

-The prognosis of AIN is favorable in cases where a diagnosis has been made promptly.
-Predictors of decreased likelihood of recovery include interstitial fibrosis, interstitial granulomas, and tubular atrophy on renal biopsy.
-AIN with renal failure for greater than three weeks portends a worse prognosis, likely due to the development advanced fibrotic features on biopsy.
+The prognosis of allergic interstitial nephritis is favorable in cases where a diagnosis has been made promptly.
+Predictors of a decreased likelihood of recovery include interstitial fibrosis, interstitial granulomas, and tubular atrophy on renal biopsy.
+AIN with renal failure for greater than three weeks portends a worse prognosis, likely due to the development of advanced fibrotic features on biopsy.
 NSAID-related AIN also is associated with a worse prognosis.